 I was never one to use poles on hiking trips less than 20 miles.
 Hiking while pregnant is a different story.
 Your center of balance is all wonky and your knees wear out more quickly because of the extra baby weight.
 Hiking poles help with all of these things.

 Many hiking mommas also suggest using a support belt for additional comfort.
-Although it is something I have never used, I can see this gear being useful for pregnant women during a hike.
+Although it is something I have never used, I can see this piece of gear being useful for those who are in the 2nd and 3rd trimesters of pregnancy.

 For longer hikes, I recommend the self-heating backpacking meals from OMEALS.
 We discovered this brand on Instagram and the flavor and convenience are leagues beyond the competition.
 Each meal pack contains a heating element which means no need to carry around a burner and fuel.
 The downside is that it is a bit heavier than traditional dehydrated meals, so this might not be the best option for toting around on a multi-day hike.
 However, if you are just doing a long day hike or even an overnight hike, carrying 1 or 2 of these won’t add too much weight to your pack.